Frequently Asked Questions

 A. No. Sightlines should be similar to what they are today.
 Note the close up view of the rendering below -- the areas connecting the choir, sanctuary and baptistry are all combined.
 Note the open space between the columns.
-The ambo will likely be a lighter scale than what’s represented in the renderings and will likely move to the north side of the Altar closer to the Baptismal Font.
+The ambo is of a lighter scale and has moved to the north side of the Altar closer to the Baptismal Font.

 Q. What will happen with the existing statues in the church?

 A. Current statuary will be placed in small chaplets on the north and south sides of the nave.